 Don’t forget that WorldLink has brought NetTV Streamz+, the upgraded version of NetTV that brings you 180 AirConsole games, 4K multimedia support, and all the popular TV channels.
 So, when you are buying a WorldLink package, do remember that you have the chance to get the most engaging home entertainment solution with the NetTV Streamz+.

 WorldLink also bundles its internet with a dual-band (Nokia 5G) router which ensures consistent bandwidth performance.
-If you want an even more elite service though, subscribe to a 1 Gbps plan and a WiFi Mesh router system which comes with separate nodes to get the best internet performance over a large area.
+If you want an even more elite service though, you can subscribe to a 1 Gbps plan and a WiFi Mesh router system which comes with separate nodes to get the best internet performance over a large area.

 WorldLink’s 1 Gbps plan to rock your internet speed